cubic-js/cubic/README.md

   // Return image of angry ferret if the user isn't tobi. if (req.user.uid !== 'tobi') {
     let image = await getSomeAngryFerretPictures()

-    return res.send(image) // we MUST return a truthy value to stop the mw stack.
+    // we MUST return a truthy value to stop the middleware chain from executing return res.send(image)
   }

-  // Proceed to the secret ferret endpoint if the user actually is tobi.
+  // If nothing is returned, we'll assume the user is tobi and proceed with the
+  // next middleware function
 })
 ```
 We recommend reading through the full docs at the [async-middleware-stack](https://github.com/Kaptard/async-middleware-stack)